 Memories of Uruguay embraces the paradox of remembering what was never known.
 Born from an encounter in New York, the poems trace a love in which one of the lovers returns to Uruguay —imagined as a country of the heart.
 More than a meditation on place, the book maps hidden emotions into an atlas of nostalgia, where longing and desire intertwine.

-Wild Blues draws inspiration from Asian storytelling, particularly the extraordinary tales gathered in Gan Bao’s Soushenji —published in Spain as Cuentos extraordinarios de la China medieval.
-Antología del Soushenji by Lengua de Trapo.
-These narratives are transformed into poetic landscapes of fabulous loves, unexpected encounters, and haunting mountains, where myth and memory converge.
+Wild Blues draws inspiration from Asian storytelling, particularly the extraordinary tales gathered in Gan Bao’s Soushenji —published in Spain by Lengua de Trapo as Cuentos extraordinarios de la China medieval.
+Antología del Soushenji.
+These narratives are transformed into poetic landscapes of fabulous loves, unexpected encounters, and haunting forests, where myth and memory converge.

 The First Universe